zyang37/raspberry_pi/README.md

 https://github.com/pjreddie/darknet

 - Segmentation fault when loading a yolov3 model, Raspberry Pi 3 doesn't have enough memory.
 - Got Bus error after loading a tiny-yolov3 modle.
-Not sure what cause this error.
+Not sure what cause this error.

 ## Darknet-nnpack